Motari2004/Motari2004/README.md

 **Live Application:** https://scorpioai.vercel.app

 **Overview:**
-ScorpioAI is a production-ready web application that leverages artificial intelligence to deliver intelligent, secure, and scalable user solutions.
-The system is designed with a strong emphasis on performance optimization, clean architecture, and long-term scalability.
+ScorpioAI is a production-grade web application that leverages artificial intelligence to deliver intelligent, scalable, and secure user solutions.
+The system is designed with a strong emphasis on clean architecture, performance optimization, and long-term scalability.

 **Core Technologies:**
 React, Node.js, Tailwind CSS